 A: Scalp Micropigmentation can create the look and give an impression of natural hair where hair has been lost, is patchy or is thinning due to balding, alopecia, surgical scarring or follicle transplant scarring, illness, trauma, aging or hereditary causes.

-By tattooing very tiny ‘dots’ on the scalp the impression or illusion of a hair follicle is made – such as the razor look for men.
+By tattooing very tiny ‘dots’ on the scalp the impression or illusion of a hair follicle is made – these ‘dots’ also create an overall darker hue on the scalp to help disguise hair loss.
 As well as ‘dots’, fine hair strokes can also be tattooed onto the scalp or within existing hair for both men and women who suffer from alopecia or hair thinning.
-This gives the scalp the impression of a thicker looking head of hair and reduces the look of patches in amongst remaining hair.
+This gives the scalp the impression of a thicker and fuller looking head of hair and reduces the look of patches in amongst remaining hair.

 The goal for both balding and alopecia is to get a look as natural as possible and utilize what hair remains by blending the tattooed dots into existing hair patterns.
 Equally a fully bald head can be tattooed entirely with dots to give a natural looking shaven head, or razor look.